-^{&#}x27;It may be necessary to send a student home and refer student to the Montgomery County Department of Health and Human Services or a community provider, if the student is found under the influence of alcohol, drugs, or other substances and health services are not available at the school.
+6It may be necessary to send a student home and refer student to the Montgomery County Department of Health and Human Services or a community provider, if the student is found under the influence of alcohol, drugs, or other substances and health services are not available at the school.
 Before sending a student home, a school should take every precaution to ensure that the student is leaving school grounds in the care of a family member or someone who is able to provide assistance.
 See also MCPS Policy IGN, Preventing Alcohol, Tobacco, and Other Drug Abuse in Montgomery County Public Schools.

-7For school-based disciplinary purposes, distribution requires either a sale or intent to sell alcohol, inhalants, or drugs/controlled substances.
 8For purposes of record keeping, for students with disabilities ONLY, use code 892. ("Illegal drugs" for students with disabilities are defined as those substances that are not legally possessed, used under the supervision of a licensed health-care professional, or used under any other authority under the Controlled Substance Act or under any other provision of federal law.)